The Best Open-Source Customer Support Chatbots in 2026 (An Honest Look)

 Chatwoot — the popular all-rounder

-Chatwoot is the name most people hit first, and for good reason.
+Chatwoot (34.8k GitHub stars) is the name most people hit first, and for good reason.
 It's an open-source support desk that pulls live chat, email, and social messages into one inbox.
-It's released under the MIT license, so you're free to self-host it or use their cloud.
+Its community edition is MIT-licensed (the repo also carries an enterprise directory, so GitHub reports the licence as unspecified), so you're free to self-host it or use their cloud.
 It has a chat widget, a help center, and an AI helper called Captain.

 Who it fits: teams whose support is mostly people messaging them, who want one tidy inbox and full control of their data.
 It's the closest open-source match to Intercom or Zendesk.